(760) 443-7241

 Telehealth After Hours, Emergencies, Weekends & Holidays Surcharge

-This fee is in addition to our normal fees for appointments scheduled after 5pm weekdays, emergency appointments, Saturday, Sunday, and holiday appointments.
-Text or email ZenCat to arrange for this service as the regular booking calendar can't book outside of our normal business hours.
+This fee is in addition to our normal fees for appointments scheduled after 4pm weekdays, emergency appointments, Saturday, Sunday, and holiday appointments.

 In-Person Physical Exams